How to Use a Moka Pot on an Electric Stove (An Easy Guide)

 Once you have poured out your brew, turn off the heat and promptly remove the pot from the stovetop.

-Rinsing it under cold water is also advisable as this cools down the Moka Pot quickly and prevents leftover coffee grounds from burning, making cleaning much easier later on.
+Rinsing it under cold water is also advisable.
+This cools down the Moka Pot quickly and prevents leftover coffee grounds from burning, making cleaning much easier later on.

 5. Rinse Your Moka Pot Under Cold Water